Fusion-Party-Aus/Formal-Documents/Constitution.md

 4. A special general meeting convened by Members under sub-rule (3)—

-   1. must be held within 3 months after the date on which the original request was made; and
+   a) must be held within 3 months after the date on which the original request was made; and

    2. may only consider the business stated in that request.